jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 </div>

 <div align = "justify">
 The university wants to predict how many students will enroll in a course.
 This is a regression type of machine learning where the target variable is the enrollment count.
 For a baseline model, we shall implement a simple Linear Regression model using the scikit-learn library.
-For the categorical variables, we use the `get_dummies` method of `pandas`.
+For the categorical variables, we use the <code>get_dummies</code> method of <code>pandas</code>.
 For a comparison model, we shall implement an Elastic Net model.
-We choose the hyperparameter `alpha` to be equal to `0.0001`.
+We choose the hyperparameter <code>alpha</code> to be equal to <code>0.0001</code>.
 </div>

 <div align = "justify">